 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on the investor's tax situation and may differ from those shown.
 The after-tax returns shown are not relevant to investors who hold fund shares through tax-deferred arrangements such as 401(k) plans or individual retirement accounts.

 After-tax returns are shown only for Class A shares.
-After-tax returns for Class B, Class C, Class R, Class Y and Class Z shares shares will vary.
+After-tax returns for Class B, Class C, Class R and Class Y shares will vary.